-These are simple and easy to start with, you can also do them indoors, so you don’t need to worry about coming into contact with others while exercising outdoors.
+These are simple and easy to start.
+You can also do the above exercises indoors, so you don’t need to worry about coming into contact with others while exercising outdoors.

 If you need more ideas for strength training, you can take a look here.

-Keep in mind restrictions placed on going outdoors in your country or state.
-Despite that, it’s recommended that you spend some time outdoors for a walk or jog.
+While there are few restrictions in place, practicing social distancing is essential while exercising outdoors.
+Experts recommend that you spend some time outdoors for a walk or jog.
 They can do wonders for your health.
 Just 20 minutes to half an hour is enough.
 Wear a mask, something breathable, or you’d find it hard to exercise.
 While passing others, try to maintain a distance of six feet.
 This way, you can get your required exercise and stay safe.

 Dancing is also a great cardio exercise.
-If you like dancing like no one’s watching then don’t stop, dance to your favorite tune with or without a partner.
-You could dance with your kid, pet or just by yourself.
+If you like dancing like no one is watching, don’t stop dancing to your favorite tune with or without a partner.
+You could dance with your kid, pet, or just by yourself.